 Finding a hobby as an adult usually goes one of two ways: Either you have a life-long hobby that you’ve stuck with, or you can’t seem to find one that sticks at all.
 Even then, it can be hard to make time for hobbies when life, work, and family are on your plate, too.

 And finding fun hobbies for couples?
 That can be even more difficult.
-Not only do you have to find the time for an activity that you can go back to week after week and month after month, but you also have to find an activity that both of you truly enjoy—and that enjoy doing together, too.
+Not only do you have to find the time for an activity that you can go back to week after week, but you also have to find an activity that both of you truly enjoy—and that you enjoy doing together, too.
 Reading is a great example of a hobby that you and your partner might love separately, but don’t necessarily want to do together—maybe you enjoy different genres, or you go at different paces.

 This is why it’s sometimes best to find a hobby that’s something totally and completely new to both of you.
 That way, if there’s a learning curve, it exists for both of you and you can learn together rather than feeling left out at any given point.
-As conscious relationships expert Coltrane Lord explains, “Fun hobbies to do together should challenge growth for each person and allow their relationship to evolve in more expansive and deeper ways,” Lord says.
-“Learning to do something new and participate in new hobbies together are great ways to ignite more passion and create deeper bonds."
+“Fun hobbies to do together should challenge growth for each person and allow their relationship to evolve in more expansive and deeper ways,” explains conscious relationships expert, Coltrane Lord.
+“Learning to do something new and participating in new hobbies together are great ways to ignite more passion and create deeper bonds."

-Below, 12 fun hobbies to do with your partner.
+Ahead, we're sharing 12 fun couple hobbies to do with your partner.

 Volunteering together can be impactful for a few different reasons.
 First, it can force you and your partner to discuss which causes are most important to you.
 Second, it can bring the two of you closer through a shared experience.
 And third, and most importantly, it can benefit your community and those in need.
 It doesn’t have to be boring, either.
 If you both love animals, you can walk dogs at a local shelter.
 If you both are passionate about art, you could volunteer to teach free art classes to local students.